ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 ### Solution
 For temporal extents that can not be expressed using schema:DateTime, use W3C OWL time elements from the http://www.w3.org/2006/time# namespace.
 SOSO is already recommending use of elements from some other namespaces, and OWL time is widely recognized and vetted.

-For user-friendliness, include a text statement of the temporal coverage; aggregators might not be able to handle the more precise information in the time:hasTime elements.
+For user-friendliness, include a text statement of the temporal coverage;

 1. Temporal interval with hasTime with hasBeginning and hasEnd.